-You qualify as a freelancer entitled to special benefits under FIFA as long as you are hired to provide any sort of service in exchange for compensation within New York City.
+- You qualify as a freelancer entitled to special benefits under FIFA as long as you are hired to provide any sort of service in exchange for compensation within New York.

 Here’s another way to think about it: If you receive a 1099 for your work, you qualify as a “freelancer” or independent contractor under FIFA.

-Here is a list I came up with of the different types of jobs to which FIFA could apply, assuming you did your work as a freelancer:
+Here is a list that we came up with of the different types of jobs to which FIFA could apply, assuming you did your work as a freelancer:

 This list is only the beginning.
 There may be many other types of jobs to which FIFA applies.